An Cùrsa Adhartais (English) CertHE

 - Applicants with other qualifications or experience will b considered on an individual basis

-- Note: as this course is part time online, it is not open to international students wishing to come to the UK to study who require a Tier 4 visa
+- Note: as this course is part-time online, it is not open to international students wishing to come to the UK to study who require a Student Route visa

 Year 1 - CertHE

 - Language modules 1 – 6

 - Subject modules 7- 8 (to be completed consecutively)